firezone/firezone/docs/docs/deploy/supported-platforms.md

 parent: Deploy
 description: >
   This section describes the supported platforms for Firezone.
-For some platforms an upgrade may be required to ensure WireGuard is supported.
+For some platforms a kernel upgrade may be required to ensure WireGuard is supported.
 ---
 ---